 Similarly, I believe understanding Joseph's story will be far more meaningful to us once we understand how God moved in the people before Joseph.
-When I say similarly, I mean in principle only; God did something unparalleled in the life of Joseph's great, great grandfather Abraham that would not only change Joseph's life but would change the world forever.
 We'll trace some of those happenings so we can best appreciate what God was doing in the lives of Joseph, his brothers, all of Israel, and eventually you and me.
 But not all today-sorry, if I just stressed you out, because I just got a little overwhelmed myself.